-In collaboration with our partners, the agency mitigates and manages risks within our sporting environment through effective awareness and monitoring controls.
+In collaboration with our partners, we mitigate and manage risks within our sporting environment through effective awareness and monitoring controls.
 The National Integrity Framework facilitates strengthening our sporting environment.
-By delivering effective policies and services we connect with our stakeholders and enable them to regulate and protect their own sporting communities.
+By delivering effective policies and services, we connect with our stakeholders and enable them to regulate and protect their own sporting communities.